Louise Golbey: Gigs and tours

 She has played at London venues such as Ronnie Scotts, the London Hippodrome, and The Jazz Café.
 She has performed in France (Musique Cordiale Festival, Provence) and Germany (Cascadas Bar in Hamburg), at the Glastonbury Festival via BBC Introducing, the Isle of Wight Festival, and the London Jazz Festival.
 She was the opening act for George Benson at Kenwood House Picnic Concert and supported the Stylistics on their UK tour.

 She has worked on tracks with Example and Newham Generals and has shared the stage with Ed Sheeran, Jessie J, Anthony David, Roy Ayers, Katy B, Paloma Faith, Mr Hudson, Lianne La Havas, Omar, Alexander O'Neal, Heatwave (band) Kenny Thomas, En Vogue, Dexter Wansel, Eric Benet and Evelyn "Champagne" King.

-And in September 2019 she performed at The Electric Soul Festival in London's O2 Arena supporting Kool and The Gang, Brand New Heavies, Level 42 and Heather Small.
+In September 2019 she performed at The Electric Soul Festival in London's O2 Arena supporting Kool and The Gang, Brand New Heavies, Level 42 and Heather Small.

 Her music video for "How It Is" (which she also recorded in French) was nominated in the UK Music Video Awards.
 She was chosen as Caffe Nero Artist of the Month following Jack Savoretti.

 Her 2019 single 'Different' was co-written with a produced by Dan Dare (aka Slang).

 Songwriting and podcast

 Golbey co-wrote and sang the theme tune for UK comedy series Sex, Lattes and Hideous Dates for Amazon Prime.

-In 2020, as well as working on her second album with the single release "Scarlet Woman", produced by Mafro W (guitarist for Ghetts and Shakka, she is currently writing with Rob Davis.
+In 2020, in addition to working on her second album with the single release "Scarlet Woman", produced by Mafro W (guitarist for Ghetts and Shakka, she was writing with Rob Davis.
 Golbey has also started a podcast called What You Didn't Know About... where she interviews some of the top UK songwriters about their songwriting process and meanings behind their most successful songs.
-So far she has interviewed Michelle Escoffery, Omar, Fiona Bevan and Rob Davis.